DFS-graph-classify/DFS-graph-classification/README.md

 ## Outputs

 There are several different types of outputs, each saved into a different directory under a path prefix.
 The path prefix is set at `args.dir_input`.
-Suppose that this field is set to `''`:
+By default this field is set to `''`:

 - `tmp/` stores all the temporary files generated during training and evaluation.